-COVID-19: Why are health guidelines not always followed?
+COVID-19: Why aren't health guidelines always followed?

 Patrice Cottet, University of Reims Champagne-Ardenne (URCA); Jean-Marc Ferrandi, University of Nantes; Marie-Christine Lichtlé, University of Montpellier and Véronique Plichon, University of Tours

-A question of psychological distance
+A matter of psychological distance

 Three types of behavior